-Daily Crime Log (DCL): A log maintained by the PCC Police Department of all alleged criminal incidents reported to the PCC Police.
+Daily Crime Log: A log maintained by the PCC Police Department of all alleged criminal incidents reported to the PCC Police.
 Incidents are recorded in the Daily Crime Log with the date and time the alleged crime is reported, the date and time the alleged crime occurred, the nature of the alleged crime, and its general location.
 The Daily Crime Log may be found at the following website.

-Emergency Notifications: An announcement to inform the campus community about a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
+Emergency Notification: An announcement to inform the campus community about a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
 An Emergency Notification is different from a Timely Warning (see below), as it includes both Clery crimes and other types of emergencies, (e.g., fire, infectious disease outbreak, terrorist attack, natural disaster, weather emergency).

-Hate Crimes: Clery crimes which are: murder and non-negligent manslaughter, rape, fondling, incest, statutory rape, robbery aggravated assault, burglary, motor vehicle theft, arson, simple assault, larceny-theft, intimidation, or destruction, damage, or vandalism of property that are motivated by bias toward race, gender, religion, sexual orientation, ethnicity/national origin, and disability.
+Hate Crimes: Clery crimes and any incidents of larceny-theft, simple assault, intimidation, or destruction, damage, or vandalism of property that are motivated by bias toward race, gender, religion, sexual orientation, ethnicity/national origin, and disability.

-Non-Campus Buildings or Property: Any building or property owned or controlled by a student organization that is officially recognized by the institution, or and any building or property owned or controlled by the College that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
+Non-Campus Property: Any building or property owned or controlled by a student organization that is officially recognized by the institution, and any building or property owned or controlled by the College that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
+Non-campus property may be located anywhere in the world.

-Pastoral Counselor: A person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.
-Pastoral Counselors, when acting within this capacity, are not Campus Security Authorities.
+Pastoral Counselor: An individual recognized by a religious order or denomination who provides confidential counseling and is functioning within the scope of that recognition as a Pastoral Counselor.
+Pastoral Counselors, when acting within that capacity, are not Campus Security Authorities.

-Professional Counselor: A person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of the counselor's license or certification.
-This definition applies even to professional counselors who are not employees of the institution, but are under contract to provide counseling at the institution.
-Professional Counselors, when acting in this capacity, are not Campus Security Authorities.
+Professional Counselor: An individual whose responsibilities include providing mental health counseling to members of the College community and who are functioning within the scope of their professional license or certification.
+Professional Counselors, when acting in that capacity, are not Campus Security Authorities.